Did you just buy a motorcycle in India? Fantastic!

 Costs of crossing Myanmar

 The costs of crossing through Myanmar depends on the number of people joining the group and the number of days in which the crossing takes place.
-Their price list of 2018 can be downloaded here.
 To give you a rough idea - crossing Myanmar in 6 days with a group of 9 people costs 510 USD per person.

 Included in this price are: